LongBu/AWS-MLS-C01-Study-Guide/README.md

   * CPU or GPU
     * GPU recommended
     * MI.p3.2xlarge or higher
-    * Can use multiple GPU's
+    * Can use multiple GPUs
     * Size of CPU instance depends on vector_dim and num_entity_vectors

 ##### Reinforcement Learning